DPenner1/WritingSystemHistory/README.md

 For space and sanity, some scripts have to be left out.
 In order to have semi-objective criteria for this, here's what I've landed on:

+  1. **Currently used** writing scripts are included if they are:
+     1. In Unicode, _and_
-  1. All **currently used** writing scripts are included if they are in Unicode and are in some natural active non-moribund use (or were moribund but with revival attempts too recent to determine success)
+     2. In some natural non-moribund use.
+By "natural," this excludes revival attempts that are too recent to judge successful.
-  2. Include all ancestor scripts of the currently used scripts, but remove the following, unless they are the earliest known ancestor:
+  2. **Historical scripts** are included if they are:
+     1. The earliest known ancestor of a currently script, _or_
+     2. An intermediate ancestor that has more than one distinctly named branch.
+Examples for this are:
-     1. Historical scripts with no splits/branches.
-Eg. There's the script lineage of Sukhothai > Fakkham > Tai Noi > Lao.
+         1. The script lineage of Sukhothai > Fakkham > Tai Noi > Lao.
 Fakkham and Tai Noi are excluded as they don't branch off anywhere else on the diagram, but Sukhothai remains as it branches to Thai and Tai Viet.
-     2. Historical scripts whose only splits/branches are similarly named.
-Eg. The Telugu-Kannada script only branches into Telugu and Kannada, and is removed.
+         2. The Telugu-Kannada script only branches into Telugu and Kannada, and is excluded.

 Naturally, there's a judgment call here, made worse by the fact scripts on the boundary of inclusion/exclusion are also lesser known and hard to research.
 Most marginal inclusions/exclusions were due to this boundary, but here's some notes on a few peculiar exclusions: